 Normally you would check the weekly flyers and ad-mail that comes to your door.
 Probably you would do that a day or two ahead, and make up lists of products you want to look for, and where you are most likely to find the best price.
 You do the same for your online Christmas shopping.
 Set aside a few hours to search via a search engine like Google.

-Also check to see if the stores that have the products you want are listed in the rebate sites, (you can sign up for free), such as MainStreetSHARES.com, Ebates, GivingAssistant.org, (where you get $5 for signing up), and www.GreatCanadianRebates.ca If they are, you can click through your membership link to the store you have in mind, place your order, and in 4-6 weeks get a rebate on your purchase.
+Also check to see if the stores that have the products you want are listed in the rebate sites, (you can sign up for free), such as CashBackWorld, Rakuten.ca, or Rakuten.com (USA), and www.GreatCanadianRebates.ca If they have the store you want, you can click through your membership link to the store you have in mind, place your order, and in 1-6 weeks get a rebate on your purchase.
 That can amount to quite a bit, even after you got a seasonal discount at the store's shopping site!